AroraShreshth/wasender/docs/channel.md

 export type ChannelTextMessage = TextOnlyMessage;
 ```

-This emphasizes that the payload should conform to `TextOnlyMessage` and the `to` field should be the Channel JID.
+This emphasizes that the payload should conform to `TextOnlyMessage` and the `to` field should be the Channel ID.

 ### Code Example